Amsterdam invitation only seminar

 Konstanz study visit

-Partnering with our students to achieve more sustainable universities
+Sharing good practice on institutions’ partnership with students to create more sustainable universities

 Barcelona annual conference